Child Proofing an iPhone or Ipad

 Next look for the Allow Changes group and disable the option to Changing Accounts.
 If you are concerned about location privacy, you can turn it off by disabling Location Services and Share My Location.
 However, I only recommend disabling these last 2 if you have very young kids as they can be very useful for maps, tagging pictures, etc.

-Step 2: Kids should not have your passwords.
+Step 2: Kids should not have your passwords

 First, please, do not choose "1234" or "password" for your Parental Control password.
 Choose a good one that your kids won't be able to guess.

 Also, every new iPhone (and iPad) support touch (biometric) authentication, so we highly recommend it being enabled everywhere you can.
 It is one less password to remember and it protects your device in case it gets stolen or lost.
-You can enable it by going to Settings->Touch Id and Passcode.
+You can enable it by going to Settings->Touch Id and Passcode. file.
+It would look something like this:

 Step 3: Restrict adult content.